Aurora, Oregon’s Little Known Olympic Double Win

 6 Alarming Things Homebuyers Don’t Know About Aurora, Oregon

 Thinking about buying a home in Aurora, Oregon?
 There are 6 alarming things most Aurora, Oregon homebuyers never find out, until it’s too late.
-Watch this helpful video before you buy any Aurora, Oregon property!
+If you’d like to know some unique facts about Aurora, click here.
+Otherwise, watch the helpful video below before you buy any Aurora, Oregon property!

 Aurora, Oregon’s Attractive Keil Park Neighborhood

-Check out this short and insightful video below about the desirable Keil Park neighborhood in Aurora, Oregon.
+Check out the short and insightful video below about the desirable Keil Park neighborhood in Aurora, Oregon.
+If you’d like to learn about another attractive place to live in Aurora, here’s a link to Aurora’s storied Kasel Court neighborhood.

 Named in honor of Aurora, Oregon’s founder, Dr. Wilhelm Keil, Aurora’s Keil Park neighborhood is tidy and well kept, even on ‘garbage days.’
 Keil Park is located on Aurora’s south side and was developed by builder Georgi Cam, with land purchased years ago from the Van Lieu family.